kvutien/Doc-Reading_Notes_ElizaOS/README.md

 ### Eliza Execution Workflow
 The following workflow is deducted from reading the code of Eliza.
 It may contain inaccuracies and will be modified if appropriate.
+- the **Runtime** initializes the agent and manages state transitions
+- the **Agent** uses "**Provider clients**" to detect events, uses AI to match the event with what is programmed in its transition table ("*understand the event*"), updates the memory database, evaluates and launches the appropriate "actions",
+- the **Actions** eventually interact with the external world using Provider clients.
 ![Eliza Execution](./images/4-ElizaOS_Workflow.png)

 ## Components of Eliza